sunilsoni/interviewnotes/aws/AwsLambda.md

 particular vendor.
 This means that you cannot change your cloud provider without making some changes to your functions as well.

+#  Lambda function

  <img src="images/lambda.png" width="1000" />

 Reference : https://aws.amazon.com/lambda/

+AWS supports Java, Python, Node.js, and even C# as programming languages for your functions.
+Each function can be invoked either on demand or invoked dynamically based on certain types of supported events.

+A few event examples are listed out as follows:

+**Amazon S3**: Lambda functions can be triggered when an object is created, updated, or deleted in an S3 bucket **Amazon DynamoDB**: Lambda functions are triggered when any updates are made to a particular DynamoDB table, such as row insertion, deletion, and so on
+**Amazon Simple Notification Service (SNS)**: Trigger a Lambda function when a message is published on a, SNS topic **Amazon CloudWatch Logs**: Use Lambda functions to process CloudWatch Logs as feeds **Scheduled events**: Run Lambda functions as scheduled events, just like a cron job **AWS CodeCommit**: Execute Lambda functions whenever new code is pushed to an existing branch, and so on